themehybrid/hybrid-breadcrumbs/readme.md

 * PHP 5.6+ (preferably 7+)
 * [Composer](https://getcomposer.org/) for managing PHP dependencies.

-Technically, you could make this work without Composer by directly downloading and dropping the package into your theme.
-However, using Composer is ideal and the supported method for using this project.

 ## Documentation

 The following docs are written with theme authors in mind because that'll be the most common use case.
 If including in a plugin, it shouldn't be much different.